 The Next GameStop?
 25 Stocks With High Short Interest

-You can learn more about how short squeezes work here, but in brief, it's a phenomenon that occurs when buying in a stock forces bears to exit their negative bets, which they can only do by purchasing stock, fueling a virtuous cycle that can send shares aggressively higher.
+You can learn more about how short squeezes work here, but in brief, it's a phenomenon that occurs when buying pressure in a stock forces shorts to unwind their negative bets – which they can do only by purchasing the stock – fueling a virtuous cycle that sends shares aggressively higher.

 Be forewarned that this list is for informational purposes only.
 Going long on a stock with high short interest thinking you're going to get rich off panic-buying by short sellers is an exceedingly dangerous idea.
 Heck, it's at least as risky as shorting stocks with high short interest in the first place.

-When it comes to playing around with high short interest stocks, unless you are uncommonly lucky, let's just say the risks generally greatly outweigh the rewards.
+When it comes to playing around with high short interest stocks, unless you are uncommonly lucky, let's just say the risks greatly outweigh the rewards.